Almonds and Olivez

 Another way a manufacturer can prove a product’s validity is to have proper certification of the foods, especially, if the food is stated to be ‘organic.’
 As such, the product should meet the established criteria for such categorization by law which would indicate that the product has not been produced or handled using any bioengineering means.

 The use of what is known as ‘validated test methods’ may also be used where applicable to confirm or refute the presence of bioengineered materials.
 This will help to confirm the reliability of either a food being bioengineered or not.
 However, it may be difficult to cite this means to validate if a product has any bioengineered materials or is derived from genetically engineered plants or ingredients.
-This is because some products may also require many tests, which may be challenging for some manufacturers, particularly smaller ones.
-Therefore, proper record-keeping requirements will become even more crucial not only for the manufacturer but also for importers, retailers and consumers to validate a product claim.

 How will this rule be enforced?